 Trends include:

-These practices improve both access stability and compliance.
+As seen in managing IP reputation with bulk proxies, smarter management practices improve both access stability and compliance.

 As proxy usage becomes more visible, governance will follow.